 Main criteria: applicants need to demonstrate clear evidence of their recent sporting performance.
 Evidence may vary by sport but could include, for example, your 'Power of 10' ranking (athletics) or your relative performance against a BUCS qualifying standard.
 Applicants from team sports will need to differentiate their individual performance and demonstrate, for example, representative honours and/or a realistic expectation of playing at national league level or above.

-For further information on the scheme and guidance on how to apply, please contact email@example.com.
+Further Information: on the scheme and guidance on how to apply is available from email@example.com.

 - Other Awards and Prizes